Pokrzw/Product-List/README.md

 ## The redux store and the API calls
 This app first loads data from API using axios.
 Then, when the data is loaded, it is dispatched to a reducer with ADD_ITEM action.

-Each edit and delete also makes an API call and dispatches an adequate action,so for example, when you edit an item, you edit it both in the database and in the store.
+Each edit and delete also makes an API call and dispatches an adequate action, so for example, when you edit an item, you edit it both in the database and in the store.